-We wish to thank Pawel Caputa, Ling-Yan Hung, Masamichi Miyaji, Huajia Wang for discussions and Pawel Caputa, Juan F. Pedraza, Tadashi Takayanagi for comments on the draft.
+We wish to thank Pawel Caputa, Ling-Yan Hung, Jonah Kudler-Flam, Masamichi Miyaji, Huajia Wang for discussions and Pawel Caputa, Juan F. Pedraza, Tadashi Takayanagi for comments on the draft.
+We thank the anonymous referees of SciPost Physics for helpful suggestions.
 HC is partially supported by the International Max Planck Research School for Mathematical and Physical Aspects of Gravitation, Cosmology and Quantum Field Theory and by the Gravity, Quantum Fields and Information (GQFI) group at the Max Planck Institute for Gravitational Physics (Albert Einstein Institute).
 The GQFI group is supported by the Alexander von Humboldt Foundation and the Federal Ministry for Education and Research through the Sofja Kovalevskaja Award.
-PN is supported by University Grants Commission (UGC), Government of India.
-QW and HZ are supported by the "Zhishan" Scholars Programs of Southeast University.
+PN is supported by the "Zhishan" Scholars Programs of Southeast University.